 The secret to the Fox River ski socks is Thermolite.
 This synthetic fabric acts as an insulator.
 It prevents your socks from getting soggy and helps them dry faster.

-These socks us a memory-fit system design helps the socks maintain their shape even after numerous washes.
+These socks use a memory-fit system design that helps the socks maintain their shape even after numerous washes.
 These socks are made of 61% thermolite polyester, 37% nylon, 2% spandex.
 They have a ribbed top made of spandex that keeps your socks in place.

 They also feature Wick Dry technology that keeps your feet warm and dry all day long.
 They’re fully padded to protect your shins, ankles, and feet.